 Dental Imaging Methods

 Digital X-rays are one of the most important advancements in dentistry.
-Unlike traditional X-rays, digital X-rays use less radiation.
+Unlike traditional X-rays, digital X-rays use much less radiation.
 This technology replaces conventional X-rays, reducing the use of film, harsh chemicals and waste materials used to capture the images.
-The x-ray machine is connected to a computer that showcases the image within minutes of them being taken.
-This not only makes your dental appointment shorter, it also allows our dentist to view the results immediately instead of having to wait hours or days.
-They also make it easier for our dentist to accurately and efficiently reach a diagnosis as their processing time is faster, providing immediate results.
+In digital radiography, the x-ray sensor is connected to a computer that showcases the image within seconds of them being taken.
+This not only makes your dental appointment shorter, it also allows our dentist to view the results immediately.
+They also make it easier for our dentist to accurately and efficiently reach a diagnosis as the diagnostic quality of digital radiographs is far superior to film.

 There are three types of intraoral x-rays that are used according to the area of the mouth that is being imaged.
 The following are the kinds of intraoral x-rays: